Lew Hoad: Amateur career: 1950–1957

-Hoad was rested a few weeks upon his return to Australia and then won the Queensland Championships in early November in a 41-minute final against Hartwig.
-Two weeks later, Hoad won the N.S.W.
-Championships after four-set victories over Tony Trabert in the semi-final and over Rosewall in the final in front of a 10,000 Sydney crowd but had trouble with a sore right elbow.
-In early December at the Victorian Championships he defeated Rosewall in the final.
-The much anticipated Davis Cup challenge round match against the challenging team from the United States took place at the Melbourne Kooyong Stadium in late December.
+Hoad rested a few weeks upon his return to Australia and then won the Queensland Championships in early November against Hartwig.
+Two weeks later, he won the N.S.W.
+Championships in front of a 10,000 Sydney crowd after four-set wins against Tony Trabert and Rosewall in the semi-final and final, but had trouble with a sore right elbow.
+In early December he won the Victorian Championships title against Rosewall.

+The much anticipated Davis Cup challenge round match against the United States took place at the Melbourne Kooyong Stadium in late December.
 Surprisingly Hartwig was selected to partner Hoad in the doubles instead of Rosewall, a decision widely criticized in the press.
-In the opening singles matches, Hoad defeated Seixas, his nemesis that season, in straight sets, while Trabert defeated Rosewall, also in straight sets.
-Hoad and Hartwig lost the doubles match against Seixas and Trabert and Australia trailed 1–2 at the start of the final day.
-Hoad is remembered for his match as a 19-year-old amateur against the United States champion Tony Trabert.
-In front of a 17,000 crowd, Hoad defeated Trabert in five sets to help his country retain the Cup.
+In the opening singles matches, Hoad defeated his nemesis Seixas in straight sets, while Trabert defeated Rosewall.
+Hoad and Hartwig lost the doubles match to Seixas and Trabert and Australia trailed 1–2 at the start of the final day.
+In a memorable match, in front of a 17,000 crowd, 19-year-old Hoad defeated US champion Tony Trabert in five sets to help his country retain the Cup.
 It was seen as one of the best Davis Cup matches in history.
 Directly following the final, Hoad received his call-up papers for National Service.

 Hoad was ranked world No. 5 amateur for 1953 by Lance Tingay in his September rankings.
-At the end of the year, Hoad was ranked world No. 1 amateur for the complete season of 1953 by Harry Hopman, by Noel Brown and by the editors of Tennis de France, published by Philippe Chatrier.
+At the end of the year, Hoad was ranked world No. 1 amateur for the 1953 season by Harry Hopman, Noel Brown and the editors of Tennis de France, published by Philippe Chatrier.
 Tingay stated in September 1954 that Hoad in 1953 had "played so well during the Australian season that his status as best in the world was axiomatic."
 He added that for the 1954 season, "His form since has been almost disastrous.
 Hoad's decline has been a mystery."
 Hoad was the youngest tennis player ever at 19 years 38 days to achieve world No. 1 rankings, a record which still stands.